jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 168 Offence not to comply with notice to fix
 (1AA) A person commits an offence who fails to comply with a notice to fix a means of restricting access to a residential pool.
-(1AB) A person who commits an offence against subsection (1AA) is liable on conviction to a fine not exceeding $5,000.
+(1AB) A person who commits an offence against subsection (1AA) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $20,000:
+  (b) in the case of a body corporate, to a fine not exceeding $60,000.
 (1) A person commits an offence if the person fails to comply with any other notice to fix under this Act.
 (2) A person who commits an offence under subsection (1) is liable on conviction to a fine not exceeding $200,000 and, in the case of a continuing offence, to a further fine not exceeding $20,000 for every day or part of a day during which the offence has continued.